vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

-And now let's define the `StatusType` that would bind the Java and SQL type descriptors
+To link the Java and SQL type descriptors, we have defined the `StatusType` class, which extends the `JSONBackedType` class:

 ```java
 public class StatusType extends JSONBackedType<Status> {